Max-Derner/python-lessons/the-door-in-the-back-of-the-classroom/Lesson_02/03_handling_exceptions.md

 ```
 Seems mostly reasonable, but let's dig into it a bit more and why you might decide to use the various aspects of exception handling.

-So, say you're parsing some text but you also want to write logs in the worst way possible by writing to a file rather than using the [`logging` library](https://docs.python.org/3/library/logging.html) like a sensible person.
+So, say you're parsing some text but you're still writing logs in the worst way possible by writing to a file rather than using the [`logging` library](https://docs.python.org/3/library/logging.html).
 You might want log something to say you're starting to parse the text, log something based on success or failure, and you may wish to always declare when you have finished.
 Sounds a little complex to squeeze all of that in, but it can be really nice and terse code:

 ```python
 def parse_integer(txt: str) -> int | None: